Black Lives Matter

-If you need any support during this time, the University's Employee Assistance Programme, Student Wellbeing services and Advice and Support Centre are still working remotely.
-You can also contact the Equality Office or check out the following resources for black members of staff and students:
+If you need any support during this time, you can contact the University's Employee Assistance Programme, Student Wellbeing, Advice and Support Centre or the Equality Office.
+Also check out the following resources for black members of staff and students:

 - Black Minds Matter.
 An organisation which is providing black people in the UK with free therapy with professional black therapists.